roisin-kiely/tip-jar/README.md

 - **Ethereum Integration:** Allows users to send tips using Ether directly from their wallets (e.g., MetaMask).
 - **Web3.js Usage:** Utilizes Web3.js to connect the user's browser to the Ethereum blockchain and facilitate transactions.
+- **Ganache for Local Blockchain Testing:** Simulated an Ethereum blockchain environment to test transactions during development.
 - **Responsive UI:** A clean and minimalistic form for entering and submitting tip amounts.

 ## How It Works